 Behind the sanctuary, is the Holy of Holies, which was inaccessible to common mortals and the majority of the priests.
 Here was kept the statue of Amun, into his presence only the pharaoh and the High Priest was allowed to come for the purpose of celebrating the liturgical ceremonies.

-Luxor Temple is an amazing temple and one of the must-see temples in Egypt, so we include it in all of our travel packages, check them here.
-As well as some of Luxor Day Tours.
+Luxor Temple is an amazing temple and one of the must-see temples in Egypt, so we include it in all of our Egypt travel packages, as well as some of Luxor Day Tours.

 ×